darrenweiner/awstroubleshootingmeetups/VPC/README.md

 VPC Troubleshooting Meetup

-Launch links:

-Benchmark VPC:

-WHEN LAUNCHING THESE VIA THE AWS CLOUDFORMATION CONSOLE:
+WHEN LAUNCHING THESE VIA THE AWS CLOUDFORMATION CONSOLE USING THE BUTTONS PROVIDED BELOW:
 Under 'Stack Creation Options', consider putting a timeout in of 12 minutes.
 That will accelerate any troubleshooting if you run into problems.
-You must check the two boxes on the last screen:
+You must check the two boxes on the last screen before launching the stack:
 I acknowledge that AWS CloudFormation might create IAM resources with custom names.
 I acknowledge that AWS CloudFormation might require the following capability: CAPABILITY_AUTO_EXPAND